projectcalico/calico/docs/source/ipv6.rst

    -  DHCPv6 allows VMs to get their orchestrator-allocated IPv6 address.

+-  For container environments, rather than using Router Advertisements and DHCPv6, we enable Proxy-NDP instead.

 -  BIRD6 runs between the compute hosts to distribute routes.

 OpenStack Specific Details
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

 For OpenStack, IPv6 works best when each OpenStack network is configured with
-both an IPv4 and IPv6 subnet, each with DHCP enabled.
+both an IPv4 and IPv6 subnet with DHCP enabled, at least initially.
+This makes
+it possible to seamlessly handle VM images that support only IPv4 alongside
+those that support both, and guarantees it will be possible to access
+misconfigured VM images over IPv4.

+However, we do not believe there are any problems with providing an
+IPv6-only network in OpenStack.